bobbingwide/oik-weightcountry-shipping/README.md

 # Will it use my settings for AWD-weightcountry-shipping?
 Yes.

-# How do I switch to oik-weightcountry-settings?
+# How do I switch to oik-weightcountry-shipping?

 1. Install oik-weightcountry-shipping plugin
 1. Activate oik-weightcountry-shipping